 Visit Orange (Provence, France)Photo Gallery

-The town of Orange, France is found towards the north-east of the Vaucluse department of Provence, and is north of Avignon in the lower Rhone Valley.
+The town of Orange is found towards the north-west of the Vaucluse department of Provence, and is north of Avignon in the lower Rhone Valley.
 It is on the Meyne River, a tributary of the Rhone.

 Although best known and most visited for its Roman monuments, the town of Orange has other sites of interest including a cathedral and a historic town centre so allow time to explore.

 Roman monuments in Orange

-Central to your visit to Orange are the two monuments of Roman architecture: the Ancient Theatre and the Triumphal Arch.
-Both have been very well conserved over the centuries, and have also been the subject of extensive studies to identify all the symbolism they contain, above all that of the Triumphal Arch.
+The two monuments of Roman architecture, the Ancient Theatre and the Triumphal Arch, are central to your visit to Orange.
+Both have been very well conserved over the centuries, and have been the subject of extensive studies to identify all the symbolism they contain, above all that of the Triumphal Arch.

 Roman Theatre in Orange